 We invite you to use the Comments link below for general comments or the comments links for each activity to add your suggestions, questions or comments.
 If you prefer, you can send a private message to email@example.com .

-Ingrid Waldron is Professor Emerita in the Biology Department at the University of Pennsylvania, and Jennifer Doherty is a post-doctoral researcher of science education at Michigan State University.
+Ingrid Waldron is Professor Emerita in the Biology Department at the University of Pennsylvania, and Jennifer Doherty is a member of the instructional faculty in the Department of Biology, University of Washington.
 They have developed hands-on, minds-on biology activities for grades 6-12 in collaboration with colleagues at Penn and K-12 teachers.

 We are grateful to Craig Douglas for his generous help with graphics.